 Position-based routing protocols (geo-routing) exploit nodes coordinates to route packets toward a destination.
 Several geographic routing protocols have been proposed; they can be categorized among three main classes: progress, randomized and face-based.
 Clearly, we also have hybrid approaches that combine the strengths of the various strategies.
-In this paper, we hence consider and analyze three representative hybrid protocols considered to be as the state-of-the-art amongst position-based routing protocols for 3D ad-hoc networks.
+In this paper, we hence consider and analyze three representative hybrid protocols considered to be as the state-of-the-art amongst position-based routing protocols for 3-D ad-hoc networks.

-Greedy-Face-Greedy (GFG [21]), also referred to as Greedy Perimeter Stateless Routing algorithm (GPSR) [26] for 2D networks, uses a combination of greedy and face methods.
+Greedy-face-greedy (GFG [21]), also referred to as greedy perimeter stateless routing algorithm [26] for 2-D networks, uses a combination of greedy and face methods.
 With GFG, a flag is stored in each data packet.
-This flag can be set into greedy and face-mode, indicating whether the packet is forwarded with a greedy approach (using the Greedy forwarding algorithm) or a face approach, respectively.
+This flag can be set into greedy and face-mode, indicating whether the packet is forwarded with a greedy approach (using the greedy forwarding algorithm) or a face approach, respectively.

 The greedy approach uses a deterministic method to deliver the packet.
-Typically, the Greedy algorithm [20] is used: a node that receives a packet searches among its neighbors the node that is closest to the destination.
+Typically, the greedy algorithm [20] is used: a node that receives a packet searches among its neighbors the node that is closest to the destination.
 If this node exists, the packet is transmitted to it, otherwise the packet is dropped and the current node is called a local minimum.

 The face approach adopts the Face algorithm, which makes uses graph planarization to forward the packet.
 The Face algorithm is a prominent solution proposed to address the local minima problem which a greedy approach is subject to.
-In a 2D network, Face obtains a guaranteed packet delivery, but in 3D scenarios its benefits are inhibited since the concept of 3D graph planarization is not so straightforward.
-However, some works [27], [28], [29] have proposed techniques whereby nodes are projected over a 2D plane so that the Face algorithm could still be used, although it is not clear with which limitations.
+In a 2-D network, Face obtains a guaranteed packet delivery, but in 3-D scenarios its benefits are inhibited since the concept of 3-D graph planarization is not so straightforward.
+However, some works [27]-[29] have proposed techniques whereby nodes are projected over a 2-D plane so that the Face algorithm could still be used, although it is not clear with which limitations.
 As the face algorithm representative, we have chosen the method described in [29] which is considered as the state-of-the-art for this class of algorithms, achieving the best performance in terms of packet delivery.

-In details, GFG starts from the source node with the Greedy algorithm.
+In detail, GFG starts from the source node with the greedy algorithm.
 When along the route the packet gets stuck into a local minimum, the packet is marked to switch from greedy to face-mode and GFG performs the Face forwarding algorithm in the projected planar graph defined in [29].
 Moreover, when a packet enters in face-mode at node x, GFG records in the packet the location of x as the node when greedy forwarding mode failed.
 This information is then used at next hops to determine whether and when the packet can be forwarded in a greedy fashion.
-Upon receiving a face-mode packet, the current node compares the location of x as stored in the packet with the forwarding nodes location; GFG returns in greedy-mode if the distance from the forwarding node to the destination node is less than the distance x to the destination node.
-In this case, the packet is set into greedymode and the algorithm continues the greedy progress towards the destination.
+Upon receiving a face-mode packet, the current node compares the location of x as stored in the packet with the forwarding nodes location.
+GFG returns in greedy-mode if the distance from the forwarding node to the destination node is less than the distance x to the destination node.
+In this case, the packet is set into greedy-mode and the algorithm continues the greedy progress toward the destination.
 Otherwise, GFG continues with the face-mode forwarding.
-Figure 2 shows an example of the GFG protocol.
+Fig. 2 shows an example of the GFG protocol.